LucasCosas/workshop-mlops-iot/README.md

 - RESOURCE_GROUP : "resource group name"
 - WORKSPACE_NAME : "AML workspace name"
-- SUBSCRIPTION_ID : "Azure subscription ID"
-- TRAININGDATASET : "The name of the training dataset"
+- DATASETAML : "The name of the training dataset registered at AML (or to be registered)"
+- DATASETFILENAME : "The specific name of the file, e.g 'file.csv' "
+- ENVNAME : "The Environment name for the specific model registered at AML (or to be registered)"
+- MODELNAME : "the name of the model you'll register in AML"
 ### Data and Storage Account

 Create a storage account, download the csv in the link below and upload into a new container